graalvm/container/README.md

 | nodejs       | A size compact GraalVM Community Edition container image with the [Node.js runtime](https://github.com/oracle/graaljs/blob/master/docs/user/NodeJS.md).                          | RPM-based<sup>1</sup> |
 | graalpy       | A size compact GraalVM Community Edition container image with the [GraalPy runtime](https://github.com/oracle/graalpython).                          | Standalone<sup>2</sup> |

-**1**: RPM-based GraalVM Community Edition container images are based on GraalVM components RPMs that are available for Oracle Linux 7, Oracle Linux 8, and Oracle Linux 9.
-Similar to any other available packages, you can install these components using `yum` on Oracle Linux 7, or `microdnf` on Oracle Linux 8 and 9 based images.
+**1**: RPM-based GraalVM Community Edition container images are based on GraalVM components RPMs that are available for Oracle Linux 8, and Oracle Linux 9.
+Similar to any other available packages, you can install these components using`microdnf` on Oracle Linux 8 and 9 based images.

 **2**: Standalone-based GraalVM Community Edition container images based on standalone builds of specific Truffle languages.
 These images are created as a drop-in replacement for other implementations, and do not contain a Java runtime.